NewMirai/NewMirai/README.md

-👋 I'm a Machine Learning Operations Engineer (MLops) currently working at [Fieldbox.ai](https://www.fieldbox.ai/).
+👋 I'm currently working as a Machine Learning Operations Engineer (MLops) in the Aerospace industry.
 Welcome to my repository!

 ## Projects